0GiS0/testing-gh-copilot-azure-agent-on-codespaces/README.md

 - `OWNER_FOR_VSIX`: The name of the organization where vsix is located.
 - `REPO_FOR_VSIX`: The name of the repository where the vsix is located.
+- `RELEASE_VERSION`(Optional): The version you want to use of this agent, because is in development and some versions may fail.
+(For example: `RELEASE_VERSION="v0.2.0-privatepreview"`)

 Please, make sure that you have a preference in your Codespaces environment to use the `Insiders` version instead of the stable version.